Flag of New Brunswick: History

 The Premier of New Brunswick in 1965 was Louis Robichaud, the first Acadian elected to lead the province.
 Naturally, his government was expected to vote against the motion, which would have had the effect of "unavoidably alienating" considerable number of New Brunswickers.
 Wanting to avoid a repeat of the divisive debate that had taken place on a national level, the provincial government sought to declare an alternative design as the provincial flag before the Opposition could.
 The task fell to Robert Pichette, a 28-year-old administrative assistant to Premier Robichaud who also had strong interest in heraldry.

-For three weeks, Pichette worked in secret on the design.
-He took inspiration from New Brunswick's coat of arms and decided to make an armorial banner out of it, in what was described as "a striking new artistic interpretation" by vexillologist Whitney Smith.
-Even though Pichette had adhered to the laws of heraldry, it was still rare for a country or their constituent entities to model their flag after their coat of arms.
-After he finished a rough draft of his intended end product, Pichette forwarded this onto his friend Alan Beddoe – the country's "leading heraldic artist" who designed the Pearson Pennant that was considered for the new national flag – as well as Conrad Swan of the College of Arms in London.
+Pichette worked in secret for three weeks on the design; he took inspiration from New Brunswick's coat of arms and decided to make an armorial banner out of it, in what was described as "a striking new artistic interpretation" by vexillologist Whitney Smith.
+Although Pichette had adhered to the laws of heraldry, it was still rare for a country or their constituent entities to model their flag after their coat of arms.
+After he finished a rough draft of his intended end product, Pichette forwarded it to his friend Alan Beddoe – the country's "leading heraldic artist" who designed the Pearson Pennant that was considered for the new national flag – as well as Conrad Swan of the College of Arms in London.
 Beddoe replied on January 20, enclosing the first sketch of the future flag.

 Two full-sized prototypes were commissioned from a manufacturer based in Toronto.
 Upon seeing the proposed design for the first time, Premier Robichaud suggested the addition of oars to the galley.
 A seamstress in Fredericton then stitched this final modification to the banner.
 Despite the fact that the Royal Warrant permitted the straightforward inauguration of the new flag, an Order in Council was nonetheless promulgated by the province's Lieutenant Governor on February 24, 1965.
-The new flag was first hoisted officially a month later on March 25.
+The new flag was officially unveiled on March 25, at the Legislative Assembly of New Brunswick.